 Use of Estimates: The preparation of the consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
-Significant estimates may include vessel valuations, the valuation of amounts due from charterers, residual value of vessels and the useful life of vessels.
+Significant estimates may include recoverability of long lived assets, the valuation of amounts due from charterers, residual value of vessels and the useful life of vessels.
 Actual results may differ from these estimates.